Drommedhar/DS3FogRandoOverlay/README.md

    - **Window**: Select `[DS3FogRandoOverlay.exe]: DS3 Fog Randomizer Overlay`
    - **Capture Method**: `Windows 10 (1903 and up)`
    - **Window Match Priority**: `Match title, otherwise find window of same type`
-   - **✓ Client Area**: Check this box
+   - **✓ Client Area**: Enable for cleaner capture
-   - **✓ Capture Cursor**: Uncheck (optional)
+   - **✗ Capture Cursor**: Disable (recommended)

-3. **Position the Overlay**:
+3. **Position and Size**:
-   - Drag the overlay window to your desired position in the game
+   - Drag the overlay to your desired position in-game
    - Resize using the bottom-right corner grip
-   - The overlay will remember your size and position
+   - The overlay will remember your preferences

-4. **Tips for Best Results**:
-   - Use a small, compact size for minimal screen intrusion
-   - Position in a corner or edge where it won't cover important game elements
+### Streaming Tips
+- **Minimal Footprint**: In minimal mode, the overlay uses very little screen space
+- **Professional Look**: Clean, readable text with proper contrast
-   - The overlay automatically hides non-essential info when connected to DS3
+- **No Clutter**: Status information is hidden when connected to DS3
+- **Smooth Updates**: Distance calculations update smoothly without flickering

-## Controls
+## Display Information

+### Fog Gates
+- **🚪 Regular Gates**: Standard fog gates leading to different areas
+- **👑 Boss Gates**: Boss fog gates highlighted in gold
+- **Distance**: Real-time distance in game units (when available)
+- **Destination**: Shows target area when spoiler information is enabled

-### Keyboard Shortcuts
+### Warps
-- **F9**: Reset window position to top-right corner
-- **Esc**: Exit application
+- **🔵 Warp Points**: Bonfire and other warp locations
+- **Connection Type**: Shows if the connection is randomized or original
+- **Area Information**: Displays destination area and scaling percentages

-### Mouse Controls
+### Visual Indicators
-- **Drag header**: Move window
-- **Drag bottom-right corner**: Resize window
-- **Right-click**: Access context menu with all options
+- **Gold Text**: Boss fog gates
-- **Mouse wheel**: Scroll through fog gates (scrollbar hidden for clean appearance)
+- **White Text**: Regular fog gates
-- **Hover over fog gates**: Show detailed spoiler log information in tooltips

-## Configuration

-### Automatic Detection
-The application automatically searches for DS3 and Fog Randomizer in common locations:
-- `C:\Program Files (x86)\Steam\steamapps\common\DARK SOULS III\Game\fog`
-- `C:\Program Files\Steam\steamapps\common\DARK SOULS III\Game\fog`
-- `D:\SteamLibrary\steamapps\common\DARK SOULS III\Game\fog`
-- `E:\SteamLibrary\steamapps\common\DARK SOULS III\Game\fog`

-### Settings Storage
-- Window size and position are automatically saved
-- Configuration stored in `%APPDATA%\DS3FogRandoOverlay\config.json`
-- Settings accessible via right-click context menu
+- **Light Blue Text**: Warp points
+- **Cyan Text**: Distance information
+- **Green Text**: Destination areas
+- **Orange Text**: Randomized connections
+- **Gray Text**: Original connections

 ## Technical Details

 ### Memory Reading
-Uses Windows API calls to read Dark Souls 3 process memory for:
-- Player position and movement detection
-- Current map/area identification
-- Real-time distance calculations

-### Spoiler Log Parsing
-Parses spoiler log files to extract:
-- Fog gate connections between areas
-- Boss locations (highlighted in orange)
-- Distance calculations to nearby gates
-- Area scaling information

-### Smart Display Features
-- **Adaptive Layout**: Horizontal layout for short names, vertical for long names
-- **Distance Always Visible**: Smart text handling ensures distance info is never cut off
-- **Location Matching**: Gates matching your current location are highlighted in green
-- **Real-time Updates**: Distance updates as you move through the world
-- **Rich Tooltips**: Hover over fog gates to see detailed spoiler log information including:
-  - Destination area details and scaling percentage
-  - Boss area indicators
-  - Connection information (random vs preexisting)
-  - Multiple connection paths from/to the area

-## OBS Streaming Tips

-- **Minimal Footprint**: The overlay uses very little screen space in minimal mode
-- **Transparent Background**: Blends seamlessly with game footage
-- **No Visual Clutter**: Hidden scrollbars and status info when connected
-- **Consistent Updates**: Smooth distance tracking without flickering
-- **Professional Appearance**: Clean, readable text with proper shadows
+The application uses Windows API calls to read Dark Souls 3 process memory:
+- **Player Position**: X, Y, Z coordinates for distance calculations
+- **Map ID**: Current area identification
+- **Real-time Updates**: Continuous monitoring of player location

+### Data Parsing
+- **Fog Distribution**: Parses `fog.txt` for gate locations and properties
+- **Spoiler Logs**: Reads randomizer output files for connection mapping
+- **Area Mapping**: Converts map IDs to human-readable area names
+- **Distance Calculation**: Uses 3D math for accurate distance measurements

+### File Locations
+- **Configuration**: `%APPDATA%\DS3FogRandoOverlay\config.json`
+- **Debug Logs**: `ds3_debug.log` (in application directory)
+- **Spoiler Logs**: Automatically detected in DS3 fog randomizer directory

+## Architecture

+### Core Components
+- **MainWindow.xaml**: WPF user interface and overlay presentation
+- **DS3MemoryReader**: Process memory reading and player position tracking
+- **FogGateService**: Fog gate data management and distance calculations
+- **ConfigurationService**: Settings persistence and path management
+- **AreaMapper**: Map ID to area name conversion

+### Data Flow
+1. **Memory Reader** → Gets player position and map ID from DS3 process
+2. **Area Mapper** → Converts map ID to area name
+3. **Fog Gate Service** → Retrieves fog gates for current area
+4. **Distance Calculator** → Computes distances to nearby gates
+5. **UI Layer** → Displays sorted fog gates with visual indicators

+### Libraries Used
+- **WPF**: User interface framework
+- **Newtonsoft.Json**: Configuration serialization
+- **System.Diagnostics.Process**: Process monitoring and memory reading
+- **YamlDotNet**: YAML parsing for configuration files
+- **SoulsFormats**: Dark Souls file format parsing

+## Troubleshooting

+### Common Issues

+#### "DS3 not running" Error
+- Ensure Dark Souls 3 is actually running
+- Make sure you're using the Steam version (other versions may have different memory layouts)
+- Try running the overlay as administrator
+- Check that DS3 is not running in compatibility mode

+#### "No fog randomizer data found" Error
+- Verify the DS3 Fog Randomizer mod is properly installed
+- Check that spoiler log files exist in the `fog/spoiler_logs` directory
+- Ensure the randomizer has generated at least one run
+- Try running a new randomization to generate fresh data

+#### Overlay not displaying fog gates
+- Make sure you're in an area with fog gates
+- Check the debug log (`ds3_debug.log`) for detailed error information
+- Verify your current area is recognized by the area mapper
+- Try restarting the overlay after loading a save file

+#### Distance calculations not working
+- Ensure DS3 is running and the overlay is connected
+- Check that your game version matches the expected memory offsets
+- Try moving in-game to trigger position updates
+- Restart the overlay if distances seem stuck

+### Debug Information
+- **Log File**: `ds3_debug.log` contains detailed debugging information
+- **Configuration**: Check `%APPDATA%\DS3FogRandoOverlay\config.json` for settings

+### Performance Tips
+- The overlay uses minimal system resources
+- Memory reading is optimized for minimal DS3 performance impact

 ## Known Limitations

+### Memory Offsets
 - Memory offsets may need updates for different DS3 versions
+- The application is primarily tested with the Steam version (1.15 crashfix)
+- Some game updates may break memory reading functionality

+### Area Detection
-- Area detection could be improved with better coordinate mapping
+- Area detection relies on map IDs and may not be 100% accurate in all locations
+- Some transition areas may not be recognized immediately
+- Custom or modded areas may not be properly detected

+### Fog Randomizer Compatibility
-- Requires proper DS3 Fog Randomizer installation
+- Requires the standard DS3 Fog Randomizer mod
+- Other randomizer variants may not be compatible
+- Spoiler log format changes may break parsing

 ## Contributing

-Contributions are welcome!
-Areas for improvement:
-- Better memory offset detection
-- Improved area mapping accuracy
-- Additional streaming features
-- UI enhancements
+We welcome contributions to improve the DS3 Fog Randomizer Overlay!

+### Development Setup
+1. Clone the repository
+2. Install .NET 8.0 SDK
+3. Open `DS3FogRandoOverlay.sln` in Visual Studio or your preferred IDE
+4. Build and run the solution

+### Submitting Changes
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes and add tests if applicable
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

 ## License

-This project is provided as-is for educational and personal use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

-This application reads game memory and should be used responsibly.
-It's designed for single-player use with the Fog Randomizer mod and streaming purposes.
+This application reads game memory for educational and personal use.
+It is designed specifically for single-player use with the DS3 Fog Randomizer mod and streaming purposes.
+Use responsibly and in accordance with the game's terms of service.

+## Acknowledgments

+- **DS3 Fog Randomizer**: Created by the Dark Souls modding community
+- **SoulsFormats**: TKGP and contributors for the Dark Souls file format library
+- **Dark Souls Community**: For continued support and testing
+- **Streamers and Players**: Who provided feedback and feature requests

+---

+*For additional support, bug reports, or feature requests, please visit the [GitHub Issues](https://github.com/Drommedhar/DS3FogRandoOverlay/issues) page.*